ckathleen/dcrdocs/docs/mining/proof-of-stake/secure-cool-wallet.md

 ---

 ## **Hardware**
 The first concept we will address is that of _compartmentalization_.
-There is really no reason that a machine which may be storing hundreds or thousands of dollars worth of cryptocurrency should have multiple roles.
-It should not be used, for gaming, word processing, web browsing, downloading torrents, etc…
+There is really no reason that a machine which may be storing large amounts of cryptocurrency should have multiple roles.
+It should not be used, for gaming, word processing, web browsing, downloading torrents, etc...

+I highly recommend [Qubes OS](https://www.qubes-os.org/) paired with [compatible hardware](https://www.qubes-os.org/hcl/).

 Single-board computers such as the Raspberry Pi 3 Model B are so cheap (~$35 USD) that it is a good investment as well as good operational security to set one up specifically for the purpose of PoS mining.
 The following steps will explain how to set one up in a secure manner so it may be used with a stakepool or hot wallet setup as described in Solo Proof-of-Stake (PoS) Mining.
 If you have a more powerful machine available to serve this dedicated task use that instead.